Cupprum/git-render/post.md

 Normally, when starting to learn about a new codebase, I would also look at git history, but i would mainly focus on basic information like the number of commits, contributors, stars and so on.
 However, these visualizations offered a new interesting perspective on understanding how the repository evolved over time.

 ### What does this help with?
 Creating these visualizations helped the colleague to see where the core issue of the project is being addressed by showing which files are edited most, and contain the largest amount of collaborators.
-Based on these information its easier to find out which parts of the code are more interesting, and likely to be touched in the future.
+Based on this information its easier to find out which parts of the code are more interesting, and likely to be touched in the future.
 Therefore it might make sense to learn a bit more about these frequently used files before starting to work on the project.

 I sadly did not remember the exact commands the colleague used.